KTV Ltd.: History

 On 1 September 2006, Saint FM from Saint Helena was added to KTV and on FM radio.
 Ahead of its launch, it had received letters from the island's diaspora in the Falklands.
 Its line-up was changed to accommodate timezone differences between territories.

 In September 2010, it announced that it would set up a local television station, Falkland Islands Television, alongside Stanley Services.

+The company ceased operating in 2024.